-is a component of a (vector-valued) modular.
+is a component of a vector-valued modular function.
 He conjectured that this is the case \emph{if and only if} an associated algebraic system admits solutions whose Bloch-group class is torsion (see \cite{Nahm2007, Zagier2007, VlasenkoZwegers2011} for recent work on confirming cases of the conjecture \cite{CGZ, Mizuno} and counterexamples to ``Bloch torsion $\Longrightarrow$ modular'' \cite{VlasenkoZwegers2011}).
-Theorem~\ref{thm:MainResult} (B) provides a different route to modularity.
-Instead of passing through the Bloch group, we ask for a \emph{finite} set of cuspwise first-order $q$-differential systems with the ``good at $\mathcal O$'' condition.
+Theorem~\ref{thm:MainResult} (B) is a different route to modularity.
+Instead of passing through the Bloch group, we ask for a \emph{finite} set of cuspwise first-order $q$-differential systems with the ``good for $\mathcal O$'' condition.
 It would be very interesting to clarify the relationship between these two criteria.
-Does torsion in the Bloch group force (or is forced by) the existence of a finite orbit datum $\mathcal O$ and the accompanying logarithmic systems? \end{remark}
+Does torsion in the Bloch group force (or is forced by) the existence of a finite orbit datum $\mathcal O$ and the accompanying differential systems? \end{remark}

 Theorem~\ref{thm:MainResult} is an ``abstract'' equivalence between vector-valued modularity and solutions to $q$-differential systems.
-The following theorem offers an explicit recipe one can easily compute with in the case of congruence subgroups.
+The following theorem offers an explicit recipe in the case of congruence subgroups.

-\begin{theorem} Let $\mathbf f$ be a weakly holomorphic vector-valued modular function for a congruence subgroup $\Gamma \subset SL_2(\mathbb Z)$ satisfying \eqref{vv1} and \eqref{vv2}.
-For each cusp $c=\gamma_c\infty$ of $\Gamma$ (width $w_c$) choose group elements $g_{c,1},\dots,g_{c,r}\in \SL_2(\mathbb Z)$ so that the $r\times r$ matrix
+\begin{theorem} Let $\mathbf f$ be a weakly holomorphic vector-valued modular function for a congruence subgroup $\Gamma \subset \SL_2(\mathbb Z)$ satisfying \eqref{vv1} and \eqref{vv2}.
+For each cusp $c=\gamma_c^{-1}\infty$ of $\Gamma$ (width $w_c$), choose group elements $g_{c,1},\dots,g_{c,r}\in \SL_2(\mathbb Z)$ so that the $r\times r$ matrix